meghprkh/blog/content/posts/c++-force-inline.md

 {% endsetPageVar %}

-Function calls are expensive.
-They require allocating a new stack frame, pushing params calling, return values.
-And lets not get started on calling conventions. `inline`, `always_inline` and `forceinline` are just hints.
+Non-inlined function calls can be expensive.
+The compiler would not treat the body of the caller and the callee in the same basic block and thus not be able to apply certain optimizations.
+This is not an issue as the compiler does a pretty good job at inlining mostly, but if you are calling a function in a big loop you might want to ensure that the compiler always inlines it. `inline`, `always_inline` and `forceinline` are just hints.
 They dont always inline [^1] [^2].

+Example of some libraries that do these [mesa](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18807), [fastfloat](https://github.com/fastfloat/fast_float/blob/main/include/fast_float/float_common.h#L77-L81)

 Trust the compiler some say.
 Profile your code say the others.
 Use macros say the old and wise.